bneil/bneil.github.io/content/challenges.md

 # Past Challenges

 A collection of completed blogging challenges.
+Well so far one. lol.

 ## 50 Blog Posts in 50 Days